-According to a 2012 article in the Christian Science Monitor, the profusion of individuals who earned bachelor’s and master’s degrees in the 2000s has made both degrees fairly commonplace and not nearly as valuable as they were in the 80s-90s.
+According to Christian Science Monitor, the profusion of individuals who earned bachelor’s and master’s degrees in the 2000s has made both degrees fairly commonplace and not nearly as valuable as they were in the 80s-90s.

 The recent explosion of online colleges and degrees has further eroded the presumed/real value of higher degrees.
 This scenario is ironically helpful to college grads.
 But how?

 For the first time ever, college grads can become competitive via their ability to craft an engaging and winning value proposition; this has little to do with where they graduated from and with what degree.